-This paper investigates the fundamental limits of Age-of-Information for mobile users in adversarial and stochastic environments and proposes provably near-optimal scheduling policies.
-We showed that the greedy scheduling policy works reasonably well in the adversarial setting.
-Using Yao's principle, we derived fundamental lower bounds for the competitive ratios in the adversarial model.
-We showed that a Max-Weight policy is $2$-optimal for two extreme mobility scenarios in the stochastic setting.
-The problem of designing a peak-AoI optimal policy for mobile users in the stochastic environment is open and maybe investigated in the future.
-Designing optimal algorithms in the adversarial setting when some approximate channel state information is known (due to channel estimations) is an interesting open problem.
+In this paper, we investigated the fundamental limits of Age-of-Information for mobile users in adversarial and stochastic environments.
+We also proposed efficient scheduling policies that come close to achieving the limits.
+In particular, we showed that a greedy scheduling policy (\textsf{CMA}) is near-optimal for minimizing the peak AoI in the adversarial setting.
+The competitive ratio of the same policy is shown to be within a factor of $O(N)$ of the optimal value for minimizing the average AoI.
+In the stochastic setting, we proved that a Max-Weight-type scheduling policy (\textsf{MMW}) attains $2$-approximation for minimizing the average AoI in two extreme mobility scenarios.
+Furthermore, the \textsf{CMA} policy is shown to be optimal for minimizing the peak AoI for static users in a single cell.
+Although, in this paper, we made some progress in the AoI-optimal scheduling problem for cellular networks, many interesting questions are still open. \editr{In the adversarial setting, an interesting problem is to reduce the current $O(N)$ gap to optimality for minimizing the average AoI metric.} The problem of designing an optimal policy for minimizing the peak AoI for mobile users in the stochastic environment is open and can be investigated in the future. \editr{Extending the achievability result in the stochastic setting to more general mobility and channel state models (\emph{e.g.,} Gilbert-Elliot model \cite{gilbert-AoI}) is an important research direction.} Furthermore, designing optimal scheduling algorithms in the adversarial setting when some estimate of the channel state for the immediate future is known, constitutes an interesting problem from a practical point-of-view \cite{aoi-est}.